Skip to main content

 • Medical and security checks can add additional time

-• IRCC's published target is to process 80% of PGP applications within a given timeframe — check canada.ca for current data
+• IRCC's published target is to process 80% of PGP applications within a given timeframe, check canada.ca for current data

-💡 Super Visa as a bridge
+💡 Super visa as a bridge

-Get your personalized immigration pathway report
+Get your detailed immigration overview

 Frequently Asked Questions